-(ATF) Marking an historic breakthrough, the amount of domestic and foreign bond-financed real estate debt maturing in January was set to be about 144.7 billion yuan, an increase of 118.9% year-on-year despite the sector being beset with default issues.
+(AF) Marking an historic breakthrough, the amount of domestic and foreign bond-financed real estate debt maturing in January is set to be about 144.7 billion yuan ($22.4bn) – an increase of 118.9% year-on-year, despite the sector being beset with default issues.

 Also, the country’s supervisory authority has since implemented historically stringent requirements for reducing leverage and debt relief.

 From a corporate perspective, according to china.com, Greenland Holdings has the highest total due in January, with bonds due to reach 10 billion yuan; followed by R&F Properties, with a scale of 9.6 billion yuan, also exceeding 3 billion yuan.

 With the increase in funding pressure, the number of defaults on credit bonds for real estate enterprises has also increased.

 Public data shows that there will be 222 defaulted bonds by real estate companies in 2020, which is about four times that of 2019.